Table of contents

 4. Create an exhaustive online resource center/learning academy for your customers

-Customers want to be able to resolve issues whenever and wherever they want, without having to contact someone for help.
-One customer service survey found that 90% of respondents expected organizations to offer a self-service online portal and 65% had a more favorable view of those that offered mobile-responsive one.
+Customer expectations have changed significantly over the last few years.
+Today, they want to be able to resolve issues whenever and wherever they want, without having to contact someone for help.
+One customer support survey found that 90% of respondents expected organizations to offer a self-service online portal and 65% had a more favorable view of those that offered mobile-responsive one.

 A knowledge base is a kind of virtual instruction manual for your product.
 It’s often the first place your customers go when they have questions or issues with your product or service.
-And critically, it gives your customers the ability to help themselves — a big plus for engagement and satisfaction.
+And critically, it can help customers help themselves — a big plus for engagement and satisfaction.

 5. Build an active customer community on social media

-When it comes to social media, it’s important that you truly engage with your present and prospective customers there.
+One of the greatest things about having an active customer community on social media is that it helps you get real-time customer feedback and a good understanding of customer needs.
+It’s important to have genuine social media engagement with your present and prospective customers..
 That means encouraging conversations and discussions and responding in a timely manner — don’t just post about your product or service and then leave.

 You can provide an awesome customer experience with relevant and interesting stories, humor, and how-tos.
 You can also post on similar interests and “shoulder” industries.
 For example, if you’re a swimming pool manufacturer, then videos of happy vacationers on floaty toys may be just the inspiration your customers are looking for.